mosesbabu/koa_test/README.md

 ## Configuration

-- The Django settings can be found in the `closestpoints/settings.py` file.
-Modify this file to adjust any desired configurations, such as database settings, allowed hosts, or secret key.
+- The Django settings can be found in the `koa_test/settings.py` file. you can Modify this file to adjust any desired configurations, such as database settings, allowed hosts, or secret key.

 ## License